wisstock/Labnote/README.md

 Lab Note
 ========

-Laboratory notebook of lab 404.
+Laboratory notebook of lab 404, Department of Molecular biophysics, Bogomoletz Institute of Physiology.
 Property of I, A & B.